 The educational program of St. Francis Medical Center School of Nursing is based on Gospel values, which advocate principles of social justice, stewardship and courage.
 These principles advocate for a society in which all can realize their full potential and achieve the common good.

-The faculty believes that each human is a unique, holistic being with biological, psychological, socio-cultural and spiritual dimensions who has varying degrees of self-care ability.
+The faculty believes that each human is a unique, holistic being with biological, psychological, socio-cultural and spiritual dimensions.
 We further believe that each human has dignity and intrinsic worth through all stages of development and constantly influences and is influenced by his ever-changing environment.
 This environment consists of all the forces that impact on man, and includes culture, family, community, society, and the physical universe.

 Nursing is a professional discipline with both art and science components.
 It involves the assessment, diagnosis and treatment of the individual's, family's and community's responses to actual and/or potential health needs.
 Caring is basic to nursing practice as it involves intentional acts based on the welfare of another that demonstrates concern or empathy.
 The nurse functions independently, inter-dependently and dependently in multiple roles in collaboration with others.
 The nurse uses nursing process, critical thinking skills, and therapeutic communication to promote optimal health and provide compassionate care.